 Solemen’s Outreach Programs benefit the poor, the disadvantaged, the ‘diffabled’, the homeless and the marginalised in Bali.
 The charity’s goal is to alleviate the misery of extreme poverty by bringing hope and sustainable solutions to those who remain hidden from public view and hence are separated from easy access to medical treatment.
 Solemen actively reaches people who fall through the cracks and are not helped by the existing network of charitable organisations and government programs.

-These goals support the 2016 UN Global Goals:
+These goals support The 21 United Nations Global Goals: